CP-500

-CP-500 was a Brazilian personal computer range, designed and manufactured in Brazil by Prológica.
+CP 500 was a Brazilian family of personal computers designed and manufactured by Prológica.

 General information

-The CP-500 range is compatible in terms of software and hardware with the American TRS-80 Model III, using the BASIC Level II language.
+The CP 500 range is compatible in terms of software and hardware with the American TRS-80 Model III, using the BASIC Level II language.
 All models, as well as virtually all of Prologica's computers, have their enclosures made of polyurethane resin, designed by Luciano Deviá.

 Models

+CP 500

-CP-500Early model, released in April 1982.
+Early model, released in April 1982.
 Sold in configuration without or with one or two full-height 5" 1/4, 178 KiB disc drives.
-There was also a graphite variation of this model released shortly before the release of the CP-500/M80.
+There was also a graphite variation of this model released shortly before the release of the CP 500/M80.